-7 Creative Ideas to Energize the Annual Awards Dinner
+7 Creative Event Ideas to Energize the Annual Awards Dinner

-For many companies, the beginning of a new year marks the planning of the very necessary but often, yawn, dare we say it dull, data laden and well, kind of boring annual awards dinner – ouch!
+For many companies, the beginning of a new year marks the planning of the very necessary but often, yawn, dare we say it dull, data-laden and well, kind of boring annual awards dinner – ouch!
 So, how do you do away with the same old thing and kick things up at your next awards dinner?
-We asked a few creative minds in event production, marketing and design to share some ideas that will certainly break the monotony and get people fired up to attend the annual awards dinner (even if you have a tight budget)!
+We asked a few creative minds in event production, marketing and design to share some event ideas that will certainly break the monotony and get people fired up to attend the annual awards dinner (even if you have a tight budget)!
+These can work for most events and we included corporate event ideas too.
 Here are their suggestions:

-Rely on Lighting – Lighting is the easiest way to change the mood of an event.
-Lighting can transform your meeting space to an elegant ballroom in a matter of minutes.
+Lighting is the easiest way to change the mood of an event.
+Lighting is a tried and true creative event idea and it can transform your meeting space to an elegant ballroom in a matter of minutes.
 LED lighting is ideal to signify program transitions and highlight awards as it can be programmed to change throughout the evening.
 Another great use of light is to pinspot tables, which will add a touch of elegance to the evening.
 Although beautiful, pinspotting was one of those “we wish we had the budget for it” items.
 The cost of pinspots and labor required to hang and adjust lights over each table took away a big portion of the budget, but thanks to technology now there are magnetic pinspots making it much easier and more affordable to use pinspotting.

-Use Creative Staging – Get creative, do away with screens flanking the stage.
+Get creative, do away with screens flanking the stage.
 Try mixing it up a bit by placing screens of various sizes on the stage and even along the perimeter.
 Or put your budget into an LED wall, a great stage enhancer, an LED wall can create a three-dimensional-looking background.
 If your budget won’t allow an LED wall, try hanging a few elements to give depth and dimension.
 Simple pvc pipe in various sizes, hanging vertically behind the screens is an inexpensive set design.
 Corrugated cardboard pieces placed in columns and uplit can give the illusion of an expensive set design.
-Consider using gray drape as the backdrop rather than black, as gray provides a neutral background, which can be lit in any color.
+For corporate events, consider using gray drape as the backdrop rather than black, as gray provides a neutral background, which can be lit in any color.
 Gray drape also prevents the floating head syndrome, often an issue when presenters where black suits and stand against the black drape!

-Use Visuals – Consider incorporating a well-produced video into the dinner.
-Some of the most entertaining events we’ve attended are those that incorporate bits of popular television shows or movies and mix them with their everyday work world.
+Consider incorporating a well-produced video into the dinner.
+Some of the most entertaining event ideas we’ve heard of – and events we attended – are those that incorporate bits of popular television shows or movies and mix them with their everyday work world.
 Talk about a surprise!
 Having your CEO walk through the door in “The Office” or stand before Dr. Sheldon Cooper (The Big Bang Theory) nodding as Sheldon recites the latest sales trends, will absolutely get attention!
 Of course creating a video requires some forethought, budget and a strong production team.
 But nothing will help avoid a room full of dozing heads faster than the unpredictable, and video is one of the best formats to deliver a twist.

-Hire an Emcee – Not everyone is a great speaker or even a good speaker for that matter.
+Not everyone is a great speaker or even a good speaker for that matter.
 It takes a strong team to prepare a script and visuals especially when company execs may not be very engaging from the stage.
-Take the pressure off everyone and hire a professional who can keep things entertaining, on track and interesting.
+For corporate events, take the pressure off everyone and hire a professional who can keep things entertaining, on track and interesting.

-There you have it, seven ideas from several creative minds sure to help you liven things up at your next annual awards dinner!
+There you have it!
+Those are 7 event ideas from several creative minds sure to help you liven things up at your next annual awards dinner!